dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 title: Programming Guide
 ---

-This tutorial assumes you have finished the [Quickstart](./quickstart.md) and you have a [DBOS Transact](https://github.com/dbos-inc/dbos-ts) app running locally and connected to a Postgres database.
-In this guide we'll modify that example, step by step.
-In the end, we'll create an app that reliably records events across two different systems: the Postgres database and a third-party API.
-The app will write to both systems consistently, even if we crash it between writes.
+This tutorial assumes you have finished the [Quickstart](./quickstart.md) and you have a [DBOS Transact](https://github.com/dbos-inc/dbos-ts) app running locally.
+In this guide we'll modify that example to reliably record events across two different systems: Postgres and a third-party API.
+This app will write to both systems consistently, even if interrupted and restarted at any point.

 ## Serving HTTP Requests